Abdominal CT scan

 What the risks are

-If you absolutely must be given such contrast, your doctor may choose to treat you with antihistamines (such as Benadryl) or steroids before the test.
+- If you must be given such contrast, your doctor may give you antihistamines (such as Benadryl) or steroids before the test.

 Shaw AS, Dixon AK.
 Multidetector computed tomography.
 In: Adam A, Dixon AK, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 5th ed.
 New York, NY: Churchill Livingstone; 2008:chap 4.